chanstary/LFR-MPF/README.md

 This JavaScript application is responsible for rendering the vehicle movements and roundabout geometry in a web browser.
 The Python code in this repository acts as the simulation server, performing all the physics calculations and passing the state of each vehicle (e.g., position, speed) to the JavaScript client at each time step.

+## 🌍 Scenarios and Reproducibility

+To ensure full transparency and allow for independent validation of our findings across different geometries, this repository includes the necessary setup instructions and configuration files for the key scenarios presented in the paper.
+This directly addresses reviewer feedback regarding external validity and reproducibility.

+The following simulation environments are provided within the `scenarios/` directory:

+-   [cite_start]**RounD Dataset Validation (`scenarios/round/`)**: Contains scripts and configurations used for the human-like calibration and cross-site validation presented in **Section 4** [cite: 1051-1322, 1340-1404], using data from the Neuweiler and Thiergarten roundabouts.
+-   [cite_start]**Paris Charles de Gaulle Simulation (`scenarios/paris_cdg/`)**: Includes the environment setup for the large-scale, high-density simulations detailed in **Section 5** [cite: 1417-1900].
+-   **Xi'an Bell Tower Configuration (`scenarios/xian_bell_tower/`)**: Provides the geometric configuration and basic setup for the Xi'an Bell Tower roundabout, including the raw OpenStreetMap data (`map.osm`) and the generated SUMO network file (`map.net.xml`).
+While a full analysis of this scenario is presented as future work in the paper, its inclusion here **demonstrates the framework's applicability to other complex, large-scale geometries** and allows researchers to readily extend our work.

+Researchers can utilize these files to reproduce our core validation results or adapt them for further studies.
+Please refer to the `README.md` file within each scenario directory for specific instructions.

 ## 📂 Project Structure